bencrowder/family-analysis/README.md

 ## Family analysis

-A simple Javascript-based tool for analyzing family relationships.
+A simple Javascript-based proof-of-concept for analyzing family relationships.